 Attributes of a lifeguard - Strong communicator, excellent team player, able to lead, anticipate problems, extremely observant, quick thinker, able to stay calm, good with people and have a positive attitude.

-It is an essential training requirement for organisations with more than 50 staff and those in high-risk sectors such as construction or transport and for managers or anyone responsible for the well-being of others at work.
+This 3-day course is an essential training requirement for organisations with more than 50 staff and those in high-risk sectors (such as construction or transport) and for managers or anyone responsible for the well-being of others at work.
 This is one of the most popular courses, even for low-risk sectors, as the comprehensive training ensures that the people who are responsible for first aid in your company are fully equipped to do the job to the best of their ability.

 The course includes dealing with various conditions and injuries such as: